 Beat budget airline check-in fees

-Sadly, budget airlines can charge up to an eye-watering £150 per person, per return, just to check in at the airport.
-So do this free online first, though Monarch still charges to check in online.
+Sadly, budget airlines can charge up to an eye-watering £90 per person, per return, just to check in at the airport.
+So do this free online first.
 See the Beat Budget Airline Charges guide for more tricks to avoid check-in fees.

 Holiday car hire can save a hefty whack on taxis to and from the airport.
 If you're going to need it (see below for alternatives), book the right way to grab it as cheaply as possible.